What is carnival in Germany?

 The Berlin Carnival of Cultures is a tribute to the multicultural community of Germany’s capital city.
 The carnival attracts over 1.5 million visitors and features performers from over 70 different countries.

-The festival culminates in a colourful and vibrant street parade that is full of colourful carnival groups that represent difference cultures.
+The festival culminates in a colourful and vibrant street parade that is full of colourful carnival groups that represent different cultures.
 You may see Brazilian Samba dances, Irish Folk dancers, Chinese Dragon dancers and so much more.
 The parade is a visual feast for the eyes with beautiful traditional costumes from all over the world and lots of music and dance.